 News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

-News On Plastic Ban 📰: In this short news article, we bring you with the latest events that have transpired featuring NSW and the supermarket giant in Australia we all know, Woolworths.
+News On Plastic Ban 📰: In this short news article, we bring you the latest events that have transpired featuring NSW and the supermarket giant in Australia we all know, Woolworths.
 Continue reading to learn more.

-Here at Waster, we always look at the bright of side of things and hope for the best without fail.
+Here at Waster, we always look at the bright side of things and hope for the best without fail.
 We, of course, trust that people, most especially the Australian Government, are becoming more aware of the plastic waste problem that we have caused through the years, and are creating a long-term solution for it.

 Similarly, we have always done – and still do – our own part to help reduce plastic waste: by offering waste and recycling services and writing blogs/latest news articles.
 But at the end of the day, we want stronger and wider-scaled initiatives.